 I discovered public transport is quite amazing in Finland.
-If you have travel card (green in color) or mobile app(HSL or Whim) single region ticket is applicable to all buses, tram, metro, and train.
+If you have a travel card (green in color) or mobile app(HSL or Whim) single region ticket is applicable to all buses, tram, metro, and train.
 Isn’t it cool!
-In fact , mobile tickets are on 25% discount and valid for 80 minutes.
+In fact, mobile tickets are on 25% discount and valid for 80 minutes.

 There are also a few other applications by Finland government which help you plan your travel more effectively.
 For example (https://www.reittiopas.fi/).
 If the bus is an orange color you don’t need to show your ticket and you can get in from the middle door but if the bus is in white or blue you show mobile ticket or swipe your travel card from the front door to get it.
-Well, if you have child and travel with pram you don’t need to buy ticket or swipe card, Its free for mother and child , also bus has feature with move little downwards so pram can move inside easily.
+Well, if you have a child and travel with a pram you don’t need to buy ticket or swipe card, Its free for mother and child, also bus has featured with move little downwards so pram can move inside easily.

 OFFICE FIRST DAY

 You can always buy tickets from ticket machines available at metro stations and tram stations or from Drivers.
-Another thing is ladies drive buses, tram, metro , trains and trucks which is so beautiful thing.
-It was first day to the office, I reached office on time and started with my work.
+Another thing is ladies drive buses, tram, metro, trains, and trucks which is so beautiful thing.
+It was the first day to the office, I reached office on time and started with my work.
 And found people are quite supportive.
-There was no difference of behavior in a consultant and CEO.
+There was no difference in behavior in a consultant and CEO.
 All are treated equally.
 People get respected and appreciated for the work and not for the position which is so awesome.